Sofie8/Practicum_conjugation_MOGEN/gDNA+plasmid+GEF.md

 ## Online

+Choose the receptor bacterial strain you will work with during this practicum.
+>>>> Send me a mail with the name of the receptor strain that you will work with (sofie.thijs@uhasselt.be) Read the instructions on page 4 of the lab manual to know how to perform the gDNA extraction.
+When you are ready, enter the virtual class.

-- Based on the email instructions you should have signed up for [praxilab](https://praxilabs.com/en/sign-up).
+Based on the email instructions you should have signed up for [praxilab](https://praxilabs.com/en/sign-up).
-- Click on the module: DNA extraction, enter the virtual lab, and follow the DNA-extraction protocol that the virtual instructor gives you.
+Click on the module: DNA extraction, enter the virtual lab, and follow the DNA-extraction protocol that the virtual instructor gives you.
 Click on the robot to let him speak.

 <img src="https://praxilabs.com/EnglishContent/images/News/Biology.jpg" width="250px">

-After you finish the DNA-extraction, ssearch what each product in the DNA-extraction kit does.
+After you finish the DNA-extraction, search what each product in the DNA-extraction kit does.
 You have used different products to extract the DNA then your colleagues in the wet lab.
 The products you used are the following, what is the typical composition of the products you used, why, what happens with the DNA in each step?
 - RNAse A